EmilionR/card-battle-pp2/README.md

 Another hurdle I had to overcome was handling the data given by the user and making it persist.
 I chose to use local storage for this, rather than exporting js modules or lumping everything together in a huge tangle of code.

+The biggest issue was finding a good way to make the turns flow, due to how javascript doesn't do things in sequence unless absolutely forced to do so in roundabout ways.
+I dealt with this by making the script stop until it gets user input.

 Throughout the process, I've refactored functions to make them as flexible and non-repetitive as I can.
 If I want to change the number of cards in hand, the card values, or even the game rules - I can do so by simply changing one or two variables without anything breaking.

 ## Features